avandenberghe/bbguild/README.md

 Changes
 - #249 [CHG] allow two users from different realms in the same guild
-- #223 [CHG] update constants file:white_check_mark: deprecated GAMES_TABLE, LOGS_TABLE, EVENTS_TABLE constant updated to BBGAMES_TABLE, BBLOGS_TABLE, BBEVENTS_TABLE constants
 - #258 [CHG] migrate versions url from Googlecode

-bugfixes
+Bugfixes
 - #253 [FIX] missing language entries in german/french/italian
 - #247 [FIX] moved all js to subfolder /template/dkp/js
 - #241 [FIX] roster acp should use outer joins
 - #239 [FIX] added correct classpath to rpblocks class in class_exists checker in block factory
 - #226 [FIX] move role acp from raidplanner to bbdkp : new Roles & Recruitment class/table: The roles are now in a separate class and table.
 A new 'recruitment' class/table holds number of positions and applicants. the Apply plugin will update the recruitment table and so you have a live view of recruitments through the recruitment block.
 Also, Raidplanner will use the bbdkp roles table to fill in raidroles.
+- #223 [FIX] update constants file:white_check_mark: deprecated GAMES_TABLE, LOGS_TABLE, EVENTS_TABLE constant updated to BBGAMES_TABLE, BBLOGS_TABLE, BBEVENTS_TABLE constants

 ## About